raganwald-deprecated/homoiconic/2012/04/active_record_leaks_like_a_sieve.md

 `'10'`: Does not find the record (one-zero).
 `'1x'`: Finds the record.
 WTF!

 Here's what api.rubyonrails.org has to say about `find by id`: "This can either be a specific id (1), a list of ids (1, 5, 6), or an array of ids ([5, 6, 10]).
 If no record can be found for all of the listed ids, then RecordNotFound will be raised."
 Nothing about coercing strings.
-It could be something trying to be helpful in ActiveRecord, or it could be SQL behaviour leaking through the abstraction.
-I don't care because I'm not supposed to care! (@alindeman notes that in plain Ruby, `"1x".to_i == 1`.
-So perhaps it's Ruby's errant behaviour leaking through the abstraction!)
+Now, @alindeman notes that in plain Ruby, `"1x".to_i == 1`.
+So perhaps .find is applying undocumented type coercion for me.
+This seems like a good thing, I can make pseudo-slugs like `homoiconic.com/posts/42-captain-obvious`.
+But isn't that a *controller* responsibility?
+Shouldn't it be the controller who knows that `"42-captain-obvious".to_i == 42` but `"captain-obvious-42".to_i == 0`?
+I personally don't like the behaviour of `"1x".to_i` in rails, but even if I liked it, I wouldn't like it hidden away "magically" in a model.
+And if I did put it in a model, I'd document it.

 Oh well, another arbitrary "gotcha" that I'll just have to remember.